teshnizi2/AI/README.md

-My responses to AI course in Sharif University
+My solutions to assignments of the Artificial Intelligence (Sharif University of Technology)